szapp/FeatShare/doc/anchors.rst

         See :ref:`Regex flags <regexflags>`

     matchBracket
-        Regex does not support nested structures like matching brackets.
+        :ref:`Regex <regex>` does not support nested structures like matching brackets.
         Nevertheless, it is possible to find the position of a matching bracket/paranthesis with this property.
-        This property takes an associated list of variable names and subpatterns.
+        This property takes an associated list of variable names and :ref:`subpatterns <subpatterns>`.
         Each variable name stores the matched character for futher use and the subpattern from the :std:term:`regex` (e.g. ``$1``).